ucg8j/blog/posts/grokking-algorithms.md

   if len(array) <2:
     return array
   else:
     # recursive case
     pivot = array[0]
     less = [i for i in array[1:] if i <= pivot] greater = [i for i in array[1:] if i > pivot]

   return quicksort(less) + pivot + quicksort(greater)
 ```

 ## Big O Notation
-- Selection Sort is O(n^2)
+- Selection Sort is O(n<sup>2</sup>)
-- Quick Sort is O(n^2)
+- Quick Sort is O(n<sup>2</sup>)
-  - Worst case O(n^2)
+  - Worst case O(n<sup>2</sup>)
   - Avg. case O(n log n)
 - Merge Sort is O(n log n)

 If the avg. case of quicksort is O(n log n) why not use merge sort?

 ## Merge sort vs quicksort
-If you have two algorithms that print a list of numbers in a `for loop` where one sleeps for a second between each print operation.
+If you have two algorithms that print a list of numbers in a `for` loop where one sleeps for a second between each print operation.
 Both algorithms will be O(n) time.
 However we know in practice one is faster than the other.
 This is because really Big 0 notation is `c x n` where `c` is some fixed amount of time.
 Usually the constant doesn't matter. e.g. simple search vs binary search.
 Let's say the constant is 10ms for simple search and we penalise binary search with a constant of 1sec.
-If we had to search 4 billion records simple search would take 463days vs binary taking 32 seconds.
+If we had to search 4 billion records simple search would take 463 days vs binary taking 32 seconds.

 However, sometimes, like in the case of mergesort vs quicksort.
 Quicksort has a smaller constant than mergesort.
 Therefore, if quicksort is O(n log n) time then quicksort is faster.

 ## Average case vs worst case
 The performance of quicksort depends on the chosen pivot.
 E.g. if the first element is always chosen and the array is already sorted it would take a call stack of 8 to sort the array O(n).
 On the other hand, picking the middle of the array each time would result in a call stack of 4 to sort the array O(log n).
 Both of these involve touching every element O(n).
-Therefore, the worst case is O(n) * O(n) = O(n^2) and the best case (average case) is O(n) * O(log n) = O(n log n).
+Therefore, the worst case is O(n) * O(n) = O(n<sup>2</sup>) and the best case (average case) is O(n) * O(log n) = O(n log n).
 Therefore, if you choose the pivot randomly the runtime of quicksort is O(n log n).

 # 5. Hash Tables